tmlye/personal-infrastructure/decision-log.md

 - Use one access key pair for terraform in the master account with MFA enabled and assume roles in the child accounts instead of having a keypair per account
-- Create a separate keypair for doing the backup, with limited permissions

 # Terraform State Storage